StyleCI/Docs/faqs.md

 ### Whitelist us

 A good starting point is to ensure that the email address we use to send emails to you isn't blacklisted or marked as spam by your email provider.
+We may send mail from the following email addesses:

-Email notifications are sent from us at notify@styleci.io, and support emails from support@alt-three.com.
+* Customer service and support emails are sent from support@styleci.io;
+* Transactional and notification emails are sent from notify@styleci.io;
+* Emails from our payment provider, Stripe, are sent from billing@styleci.io, card-expiring@styleci.io, and failed-payment@styleci.io.

 ### Check your GitHub email